DeltaFwulf/OctoForge/Thermal Analysis/DevLog.md

 Another seemingly big issue is that if Ts2 is assumed constant when varying $r_{outer}$, power constantly increases at the same time as thermal resistance in the wall, leading to runaway chamber temperatures.
 I will find, for each value of $T_{s,2}$, the outer radius that gives the target chamber temperature using the shooting method:

-**Definition of Shooting Method** (I can't remember its real name so just rederive it every time I need it)
+**Definition of Shooting Method** (I can't remember its real name so I just rederive it every time I need it)

 **Assumption:** there is a positive correlation between guesses and cost function output.